omertol/R-project/data/README.md

 *The data:*
 Spike list/Potential action - records of transfer electronic signals between neurons.
-The data contains six Excel files, each of them have 5 columns and more than 400,000 rows.
+The data contains six Excel files, each of them have 5 columns and more than 400,000 rows, Every Excel files describes different time periods on the research:
+1. Before treatment.
+2. Right after treatment.
+3. 4 hours after treatment.
+4. 5 hours from the moment the night started.
+5. 11 hours from the moment the night started.
+6. 18 hours from the moment the night started.
+The records contains the time and the Petri dish number_Electrode number who transfering electronic signals, also called "potential action".

 Explanation to every column:
 1. "Investigator" and cloumn no.2 (missing name) - General information about the reserch like: "Experiment Start Time" (date) and "Temperature" .